CHEST-Lab/fogocruzado/README.md

 Educational_facility
 </td>
 <td style="text-align:left;">
-Were the gunfires shot from inside educational units (day care centers, schools and universities) or in their surroundings?
+Were the gunfire shot from inside educational units (day care centers, schools and universities) or in their surroundings?
 </td>
 </tr>